 The term post-traumatic stress disorder was originally associated with war veterans.
 Up to 20 percent of U.S. veterans who fought in Iraq and Afghanistan have had post-traumatic stress, according to the Department of Veterans Affairs.
 With that said, an estimated 76 percent of the population will experience an event potentially traumatic enough to trigger symptoms of PTSD.
 Emergency responders and doctors are especially vulnerable.
 As many as 60 percent of patients discharged from intensive care units (ICUs) are also apt to suffer.

-At first it seems incredible that microscopic gut bacteria could have anything to do with trauma-induced conditions until you look at the connection between the two main states of nervous system arousal: parasympathetic and sympathetic.
+At first, it seems incredible that microscopic gut bacteria could have anything to do with trauma-induced conditions until you look at the connection between the two main states of nervous system arousal: parasympathetic and sympathetic.
 The parasympathetic nervous system arousal is responsible for “rest and digest.”
 The sympathetic nervous system arousal is responsible for “fight or flight.”
 The vagus nerve basically controls the parasympathetic nervous system.
-Under stress-free conditions it keeps us relaxed but alert.
+Under stress-free conditions, it keeps us relaxed but alert.
 It keeps our heartbeat within a resting state and keeps our gut working to digest.
 But when the brain’s alarm system, the amygdala, recognizes danger, muscular tension clamps down on the vagus nerve.
 Ears perk up, pupils dilate to see more movement, the heartbeat increases to pump blood away from the digestive process and into our limbs for faster flight or stronger fight.

 Trauma happens when we experience something that is horrific but we can do nothing about it.
-Our nervous system kicks into a dual arousal of both sympathetic and parasympathetic nervous system arousal for a freeze response.
+Our nervous system kicks into dual arousal of both sympathetic and parasympathetic nervous system arousal for a freeze response.
 This trauma becomes PTSD if we fail to process what is happening through our available nervous systems.

 The Human Microbiome Project

-In the same way that scientists are busy cataloguing DNA in the Human Genome Project, researchers are also cataloguing the vast range of bacteria that live on or within the human body.
+In the same way that scientists are busy cataloging DNA in the Human Genome Project, researchers are also cataloging the vast range of bacteria that live on or within the human body.
 Called the Human Microbiome Project (HMP), scientists have discovered that every person has a collection of whole ecosystems of microbes in every part of our body, including the gut and intestines.
 The diversity in these microbial ecosystems is what keeps us healthy, physically and psychologically.

 The good news is that an imbalance in the gut microbiota can be corrected.
 This was illustrated in a study at the University of Colorado Boulder where scientists gave stressed mice some of the same bacteria found in the guts of calm mice.
 The anxious mice immediately calmed down and experienced better moods and less anxiety.